 While there are a number of different types of damages you may be able to seek in your lawsuit, some of the most common include:

 You may be able to recover damages for the mental anguish caused by the injury itself, as well as the pain and suffering caused by the associated medical treatment.
-If you were unable to work or were unable to perform your normal activities as a result of the injury, you may also be able to obtain compensation for lost income and other financial damages.
+If you were unable to work or were unable to perform your normal activities as a result of the injury, you will need help from a pittsburgh workers compensation lawyer and may also be able to obtain compensation for lost income and other financial damages.

 Past and future medical expenses